Wed 09/01 | Mon 09/13

 Go to Creativity Page and read the thoughts on creativity.
 Divided in groups solve the Nine Dots Problem paying attention to how you individually and as a group solved the problem.
 Think of the steps you used to explore new ideas, and what you can do to improve your creative thinking skills.
 Present your group thoughts to the class.

 Homework for Class 2

-In Blackboard, Go to Post 1 and introduce yourself
+In Blackboard, Go to Blackboard Readings and Post and choose 1.
+Introduce yourself

 Blackboard Readings and Post choose 2.
 Element of Design Shape & Space | Design Basics: Shape & Space pps 162 [Nonobjective Shapes] to 173 [end of Positive/Negative Shapes]